DIPlib/diplib/src/documentation/image.md

 Here, the dimension array for `img2` will be extended to `{ 50, 30, 1 }`
 in the first step.
-In the second step, the arrays for both images will be changed to `{ 50, 30, 60 }`. `img1` gets its second dimension expanded, wereas `img2` will get its new third dimension expanded.
+In the second step, the arrays for both images will be changed to `{ 50, 30, 60 }`. `img1` gets its second dimension expanded, whereas `img2` will get its new third dimension expanded.
 The output image `img3` will thus have 50x30x60 pixels.